suzukiget/api-public/README.md

 All timestamps exchanged between client and server are based on server Unix UTC timestamp.
 Please refer to System Module for retrieving server timestamp.

 ### Floating Point Values
-All floating point values in responses are encoded in `string` type to avoid loss of precision
+All floating point values in responses are encoded in `string` type to avoid loss of precision.

 ### Authentication
 COBINHOOD uses JWT for APIs that require authentication.
 JWT header field name is `authorization`.
 The JWT can be generated and revoked on COBINHOOD exchange API console page.